MortenHoustonLudvigsen/KarmaTestAdapter/README.md

 }
 ```

-There are five possible properties:
+These are the possible properties:

 * `karmaConfigFile` Use this if you want to use a karma configuration file not named `karma.conf.js`.